A little about the Author:

 Approaching

-Storm was published first, as a "first novel" and I was
+Storm was published as a "first novel" and I'm thrilled

-thrilled with the compliments from many of its readers, who would
+with the compliments from many of its readers, who email me, comment

 I